ibexa/documentation-developer/docs/guide/persistence_cache.md

 For eZ Platform Cloud/Platform.sh: This is automatically configured in `app/config/env/platformsh.php` if you have enabled Memcached as `cache` Platform.sh service.

 For anything else, you can enable it with environment variables detected automatically by `app/config/env/generic.php`.
-For instance, if you set the following environment variables `export CACHE_POOL="cache.memcached" CACHE_DSN="user:pass@localhost?weight=33" CACHE_NAMESPACE="ez"`, it will result in config like this:
+For instance, if you set the following environment variables `export CACHE_POOL="cache.memcached" CACHE_DSN="user:pass@localhost?weight=33"`, it will result in config like this:

 ``` yaml
 services: